Our Address:

 THE EAR AND JAW BONE ARE RELATIVES!

 The relation between the ear and jaw is truly fascinating, especially because these two anatomical structures actually start out as one in the developing embryo.
-As the embryo continues to grow, they eventually separate out from each other and form individual entities.
+As the embryos continue to grow, they eventually separate out from each other and form individual entities.
 To get a better idea of the connection between the ear and jaw, it is important to look at some basic anatomy: The ear contains the smallest bones in the entire body, which are all uniquely named for their shape: hammer (malleus), anvil (incus), and stirrup (stapes).
 The movement of the hammer is controlled by the muscle tensor tympani.
 This muscle controls the vibrations of the eardrum and protects the inner ear from loud sounds.
-Another important muscle of the ear is the tensor palatini, which controls the eustachian tube opening and closing.
+Another important muscle of the ear is the tensor palatini, which controls the opening and closing of the eustachian tube.
 Because the ears and jaw are so closely related in embryonic development, the same nerve that controls the tensor tympani and tensor palatini also controls the muscles that allow chewing.
 Since the muscles of the jaw and ear share the same nerve supply, a problem in one can affect the other.
 In addition to this nerve, another thing that the ear and jaw have in common is location.
 The jaw (mandible) is attached to the skull by two joints right in front of the ear (TMJ).
 The part of the skull that separates the jaw joints from the ear canals is thin.
 This means that any TMJ problem could reflect as a symptom in the ears.

 How a Bad Bite Might Affect the Ears